-If you are using an Android device, you can download the Scanner Radio – Fire and Police Scanner from Google Play.
-This app allows you to listen in to more than 7,000 police and fire frequencies, weather radio, and amateur enthusiasts.
+Using an Android device, you can download the Scanner Radio – Fire and Police Scanner from Google Play.
+This app lets you listen to more than 7,000 police and fire frequencies, weather radio, and amateur enthusiasts.
 It helps you find nearby frequencies as well.

 However, you should be aware that it might be illegal to download and use a mobile police scanner app.
-For instance, New York, Minnesota, Florida, Kentucky, and Indiana, prohibits residents from using one without a license from the Federal Communications Commission, or without express permission from local authorities.
+For instance, New York, Minnesota, Florida, Kentucky, and Indiana, prohibit residents from using one without a license from the Federal Communications Commission or without express permission from local authorities.
 Find out what laws apply where you are before downloading these apps.

-This app will teach you everything from learning how to put together survival kits, first aid, finding food and shelter, evading animal attacks or getting captured, building or lighting a fire, identifying plants, making makeshift weapons, and keeping your mental health up.
-You can learn how to think straight while being in a dangerous situation, as well as learn how to survive in just about any climate.
+This app will teach you everything from putting together survival kits, first aid, finding food and shelter, evading animal attacks or getting captured, building or lighting a fire, identifying plants, making makeshift weapons, and keeping your mental health up.
+You can learn how to think straight while being in a dangerous situation and how to survive in just about any climate.

-What’s more, it’s based on the survival manual that the United States Military is using for its personnel.
+What’s more, it’s based on the United States Military’s survival manual for its personnel.

 This app is for iPhone and iPad users.
 For Android users, there is a similar e-book if you want to be sure that you have all the survival topics covered.
 Download the U.S. Army Survival Handbook, Revised on Google Play Books.

-The app not only allows you to manage your inventory more efficiently, but it can also give you a summary of your provisions and how many days they’re going to last.
+The app allows you to manage your inventory more efficiently and gives you a summary of your provisions and how many days they’re going to last.
 You can also get notified if your perishable food and beverage are expiring, so you can use them before they go bad and replenish them.
 For weapons, the app will notify you if you need to clean or maintain them.

-As you can see the best survival apps are treasure troves of knowledge.
-Some of them are even fun, like learning where you can forage for free food, for those times when you have problems paying the rent or making ends meet.
-Others allow you to save lives, like learning how to do CPR on somebody who passed out on the street.
+As you can see, the best survival apps are treasure troves of knowledge.
+Some of them are fun, like learning where you can forage for free food when you have problems paying the rent or making ends meet.
+Others allow you to save lives, like learning to do CPR on somebody who passed out on the street.